Difference Between ACCA and ACA

 - ACCA is of much shorter duration, just 2 years.
 If you want to get a globally acclaimed qualification within a short stint of time, ACCA is for you.

-Why pursue ACA?
+Why Pursue ACA?

 - ACA offers you a practical approach along with technical knowledge which many professional courses fail to offer.
-Thus, it is treated as one of most relevant finance courses in the world.
+Thus, it is treated as one of the most relevant finance courses in the world.

-- ACA offers a lot of post qualification support which is not provided by any other institute or board of education.
+- ACA offers a lot of post-qualification support which is not provided by any other institute or board of education.
 Thus students get to update themselves regularly and remain at the top of their profession all the time.